rackerlabs/docs-cloud-dns/api-docs/v2/api-operations/methods/DELETE_deleteZoneExport_v2__account_id__zones_tasks_exports__uuid_id__zones.rst

 export.
 If the link to view the export pointed to a DNS API endpoint, the endpoint will no longer be available.

-The following table shows the possible response codes for this operation.
+This table shows the possible response codes for this operation:

 +---------+-----------------------+---------------------------------------------+
 | Response| Name                  | Description                                 |